Menopause Management

 This tool aims to empower and guide primary care clinicians in managing menopause within the primary care setting.
 For additional support consider consulting specialists across the province at OTN eConsult.

-Consider screening individuals who are ≥ 40 years for menopause-associated symptoms which can begin during perimenopause or menopause.
-Symptoms can include: (OHQS)
+Consider screening individuals who are ≥ 40 years for menopause-associated symptoms.
+Symptoms can include:

 • Vasomotor symptoms (VMS), such as hot flashes or night sweats